 During the free consultative session, we will go over your case and provide you with possible legal options.
-There is no legal obligation to retain our services after the initial consultation, but we do offer a contingency-based fee where our attorneys only get paid after they win your case.
+There is no legal obligation to retain our services after the initial consultation.
+Still, we offer a contingency-based fee where our attorneys only get paid after winning your case.
 We’ll even help locate a lien doctor to start your medical treatment if your finances are tight.

-For more information on pedestrian and bicyclist deaths on urban streets, and how we can help with your personal injury case, contact us now.
+Contact us now for more information on pedestrian and bicyclist deaths on urban streets and how we can help with your injury case.
 You can also visit any of our California law offices today.
 The world may not be safer for pedestrians and cyclists, but we can change the outcome of an accident.